Updated on June 18th, 2020 by Josh Arnold

 This article will outline Granite’s business model, and discuss its merits as a dividend stock.

-It converted to a REIT on January 3, 2013, and has transformed itself into a leaner, more efficient company, with higher-quality assets.
+Granite owns and manages predominantly industrial real estate properties in North America and Europe.
+It converted to a REIT on January 3, 2013, and has transformed itself into a leaner, more efficient trust, with higher-quality assets.

 Source: Investor presentation, page 5